Time-to-digital converter: Statistical counter

 Measuring a time interval using a coarse counter with the averaging method described above is relatively time consuming because of the many repetitions that are needed to determine the probabilities $p$ and $q$.
-In comparison to the other methods described later on, a coarse counter has a very limited resolution (1ns in case of a 1 GHz reference clock), but satisfies with its theoretically unlimited measuring range.
+In comparison to the other methods described later on, a coarse counter has a very limited resolution (1 ns in case of a 1 GHz reference clock), but satisfies with its theoretically unlimited measuring range.

 Fine measurement

-In contrast to the coarse counter in the previous section, fine measurement methods with much better accuracy but far smaller measuring range are presented here.
+In contrast to the coarse counter in the previous section, fine measurement methods with much better accuracy (picosecond resolution?), but far smaller measuring range are presented here.
 Analogue methods like time interval stretching or double conversion as well as digital methods like tapped delay lines and the Vernier method are under examination.
 Though the analogue methods still obtain better accuracies, digital time interval measurement is often preferred due to its flexibility in integrated circuit technology and its robustness against external perturbations like temperature changes.

 The counter implementation's accuracy is limited by the clock frequency.
 If time is measured by whole counts, then the resolution is limited to the clock period.
 For example, a 10 MHz clock has a resolution of 100 ns.
 To get resolution finer than a clock period, there are time interpolation circuits.
 These circuits measure the fraction of a clock period: that is, the time between a clock event and the event being measured.
 The interpolation circuits often require a significant amount of time to perform their function; consequently, the TDC needs a quiet interval before the next measurement.